Neural Capacity Estimators: How Reliable Are They?

-where $\clip(x,\tau,-\tau) \triangleq \max\{\min\{x,-\tau\},\tau\}$. \end{theorem} SMILE leverages the bound in \eqref{eq:smile bound} as the $\clip$ function is equivalent to clipping the log density ratio estimator in the interval $[-\tau,+\tau]$.
-Similar to \ac{mine} mutual information can be estimated by using a neural network to represent $T(.)$, and optimizing the neural network using gradient ascent.
-The choice of $\tau$ crucially affects the bias-variance trade-off.
-With smaller $\tau$, the variance of the estimator is reduced at the cost of increasing its bias. \underline{\em InfoNCE Contrastive Lower Bound:} The InfoNCE bound provides a method for computing MI directly using $K$ samples of joint distribution of $X,Y$.
+where $\clip(x,\tau,-\tau) \triangleq \max\{\min\{x,\tau\},-\tau\}$. \end{theorem} SMILE leverages the bound in \eqref{eq:smile bound} as the $\clip$ function is equivalent to clipping the log density ratio estimator in the interval $[-\tau,+\tau]$.
+Similarly to \ac{mine}, the MI can be estimated by using a neural network to represent $T(.)$, and optimizing the neural network using SGD.
+The choice of $\tau$ crucially affects the bias-variance trade-off: with smaller $\tau$, the variance of the estimator is reduced at the cost of increasing its bias.

+\underline{\em InfoNCE Contrastive Lower Bound:} The InfoNCE bound provides a method for computing MI directly using $K$ samples of joint distribution of $X,Y$.
 This bound is given by

-where $K$ is mini-batch size and $(x_i,y_i)$ are samples of joint distribution.
+where $K$ is mini-batch size and $(x_i,y_i)$ are samples of the joint distribution.